New factory ring makers & online stores cause market misperceptions.

 the use of the word "tend" here, because there are many, many variables that can affect this paradigm.
 The main reason

 this tends to be true comes down to economics of production.
-It's just more expensive to make a good stainless steel knife,
+It just tends to be more expensive to make a good stainless steel knife,

 so we see less of them.